 Hurrah!
 The movie file is ready!!
 You can play it on any devices that supports .mp4 format.
 Next, I need to find a way to insert a cool music to my video.
 I hope it won't be difficult either.

 If you wanted it in higher pixel resolution, you don't have to start all over again.
 Just convert the output video file to any other higher/lower resolution of your choice, say 720p, as shown below.

 $ ffmpeg -i video.mp4 -vf scale=-1:720 video_720p.mp4

 Please note that creating a video using ffmpeg requires a good configuration PC.
 While converting videos, ffmpeg will consume most of your system resources.
-I recommend to do this in high-end system.
+I recommend you to do this in high-end system.